juliabiswas/neural-net/README.md

 # neural-net
-a multilayer perceptron written in Java that implements gradient descent to minimize error
+my own neural network (multilayer perceptron) written in Java that implements gradient descent to minimize error

 ## configuration
 see config.txt file for giving user specifications; an example control file is also provided (andorxor.txt)